JackFrancisD/pyApolloPhotosDownloader/README.md

 ## Contribute!

-If you give enough of a shit, feel free to submit patches, I'm happy to accept them as I probably won't be improving this script much unless there's some serious bug I haven't noticed, or until I need it again for some other Flickr downloads.
+I probably won't accept any merge requests unless you fixed some serious bug I haven't noticed.

-I would also like to thank [FredrikAugust](https://github.com/FredrikAugust) for contributing by optimizing my `writeLinksToFile()` function ([commit here](https://github.com/JackFrancisD/pyApolloPhotosDownloader/commit/9d7501bbdeb0a7e6888e5154aa006c4efac01d61)) because I just didn't do any optimizations.
+I've been burned a few times in the past by accepting requests that weren't tested by anyone and it ended up completely messing up the program.
+So test your patch extensively if you want it merged.

 Cheers,